Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Introduction

 \section{Introduction}

 Kapoor and Narayanan (\citeproc{ref-kapoor2023leakage}{2023}) audited the machine learning literature across 17 scientific fields and found 294 published papers whose results were invalidated by data leakage after publication; their living survey now catalogues 648 papers (as of mid-2024) across 30 fields (\citeproc{ref-kapoor2025living}{Kapoor and Narayanan 2025}).
-Their taxonomy identifies the types of leakage (preprocessing on full data, feature leakage, overlap between training and test sets, temporal contamination) but does not tell us which ones to worry about.
+At benchmark scale, Recht et al. (\citeproc{ref-recht2019imagenet}{2019}) documented the community-wide pattern: a new ImageNet test set, constructed to match the original collection protocol, exposed accuracy drops of 11--14 percentage points across every model, evidence that years of repeated test-set reuse had inflated the original measurements.
+The Kapoor and Recht findings are complementary: per-paper leakage across the published literature, and aggregate test-set adaptivity at the benchmark scale.
+Kapoor's taxonomy identifies the types of leakage (preprocessing on full data, feature leakage, overlap between training and test sets, temporal contamination) but does not tell us which ones to worry about.

 This distinction matters.
 A leakage type that inflates AUC by 0.001 on average is a theoretical impurity.
 One that inflates it by +0.040 in 92\% of datasets is a practical crisis.
 The appropriate response (how much engineering effort to invest in prevention, which leakage to audit first, what to teach students) depends on magnitude, not merely on existence.
 To my knowledge, no prior study has measured multiple leakage types at scale on a shared corpus with a unified metric.